Potential Multibaggers Pt.3: Momo Has Mojo

 Momo, Inc. operates as a mobile-based social networking platform.
 The platform includes Momo mobile application and related features, functionalities, tools and services that is provided to users, customers and platform partners.
 It enables users to establish and expand social relationships based on location and interests.
 The company was founded by Yan Tang, Yong Li, Xiao Liang Lei and Zhiwei Li on November 23, 2011 and is headquartered in Beijing, China.

-(Source: Seekingalpha.com)
+(Source: seekingalpha.com)

 These are the core data for the stock: